Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/ncml/UsingNcmlTds.md

 The `datasetScan` element is more powerful, and has more options for filtering, etc.
 Its job is to create nested `dataset` elements inside the `datasetScan`, and so has various options to add information to those nested datasets.
 It has a generalized framework (CrawlableDataset) for crawling other things besides file directories.
-The `scan` element’s job is to easily specify what files go into an NcML aggregation, and those individual files are hidden inside the aggregation dataset.
+The `scan` element's job is to easily specify what files go into an NcML aggregation, and those individual files are hidden inside the aggregation dataset.
 It can only scan file directories.
 In the future, some of the capabilities of `datasetScan` will migrate into NcML scan.